fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 - SPARQL is its standardized querying language.
 - Built-in support for multiple languages by using language-tagged string literals.

 Another example from PAT and RET shows how this can be useful for app developers and in the end for tourists visiting the regions.
-To promote local wines both regions provide a website called *Strada del Vino* where one can find information about specific wines its wineyards.
+To promote local wines both regions provide a website called *Strada del Vino*, where one can find information about specific wines its wineyards.
 The two websites[^winepat][^wineret] are completely independent of each other and look pretty much different.
+In PAT there are more websites, among them *VisitTrentino*[^visittrentino], the official website for Trentino tourism and *TasteTrentino*[^tastetrentino], which provide data for *Strada del Vino* as well.
 Also most of the content is only available in Italian language excluding visitors from other countries which minimal or no Italian skills.
+Solutions for the future need to support multiple languages; RDF can facilitate this process by providing a data model which supports multiple languages by design.

 ![Strada del Vino Trentino](img/VinoTrentino.png)

 From a data perspective, it would probably be quite straight forward to generalize the information that is made available for the tourist.
 It could consists of:

 * Spacial datasets, providing shapes and/or coordinates of
-    - wineyards
+    - wineyards, cheese makers, apple producers
     - wineregions
-    - wine-cellars
+    - wine-cellars, agricultural tours, events
 * Metadata for those data sets like
     - who provides wine tasting
     - ratings & prices won by wineyards